Naan Kadavul: Plot

-For astrological reasons, a father (Azhagan Thamizhmani) has to leave his son Rudran (Arya) in Kashi for 14 years.

-14 years later, repenting his act, he goes with his daughter in search of the boy.
-He finds him there but is shocked to learn he has become an Aghori, a fierce, tigerish sadhu who gives moksha and prevents the soul from getting reborn.
-Nevertheless, he brings him back to Tamil Nadu as he had promised the boy's mother (Vijaya Bharathi).
+A man who left his son Rudhran in Kashi, Varanasi due to astrological reasons, returns 14 years later, repenting his act, with his daughter in search of Rudhran and finds him there, but is shocked to learn that Rudhran has become an Aghori, a fierce, tigerish sadhu who gives moksha and prevents the soul from getting reborn.
+Nevertheless, the man brings Rudhran back to Tamil Nadu as he had promised Rudhran's mother.
+Thandavan, a ruthless person, oversees a group of physically and mentally challenged beggars.
+Among the beggars is Hamsavalli, a blind girl, who was separated from her group of street actors.
+Hamsavalli soon becomes a victim of Thandavan's cruelty.

-The story takes a turn here and introduces us to the world of physically and mentally challenged beggars, a world controlled by the cruel Thandavan (Rajendran).
-Hamsavalli (Pooja Umashankar) is a blind girl who was with a group of street actors, but on one day was forcefully separated from her troupe and made to join the beggars controlled by Thandavan.
-Soon, she becomes a victim of Thandavan's cruelty.

-Meanwhile, Rudran leaves his house to find his place in a small cave near a hill temple.
-One day, Rudran's mother comes to plead with him to come back to their house but is unsuccessful.
-Following this, Hamsavalli tries to convince Rudran to return to his house, but fails.
-In the meantime, Thandavan makes a deal with another man of the same profession to sell some of his beggars to him for a tidy profit.
-The man forcefully takes the beggars away, although they want to stay with the rest of the beggars.
-He then returns with a man with a deformed face trying to force Hamsavalli to marry him for ₹10 lakhs worth of money.
-Thandavan orders his men to bring Hamsavalli, but they take her to Rudran to help her.
-Rudran kills the new man and is arrested by the local police, who are forced to let him go as they are not able to locate the body and are afraid of forcing a confession from Rudran for fear of being curse.
-This agitates Thandavan.
+Meanwhile, Rudhran leaves his house to find his place in a small cave near a hill temple.
+Despite pleas from his mother and Hamsavalli, Rudhran refuses to come back home.
+Thandavan makes a deal with a businessman to sell some of his beggars to him for a tidy profit.
+The man forcefully takes the beggars away and returns with a man with a deformed face, trying to force Hamsavalli to marry him for ₹10 lakhs.
+Thandavan orders his men to bring Hamsavalli, whose friends take her to Rudhran for help.
+Rudhran fights Thandavan's men and kills the businessman, where he is arrested by the local police, who are forced to leave him as they are not able to locate the body and are afraid of forcing a confession from Rudran for fear of being cursed.

-Hamsavalli seeks protection and solace from the church, but Thandavan finds her and tortures her as she refused to marry the deformed man, thus making him lose out on a good amount of money.
-An angered and humiliated Thandavan beats up Hamsavalli badly.
-Rudran is shown wounded in his forehead, with blood oozing out.
-In a flashback, Thandavan appears face-to-face against Rudran and fights him, the result of the fight being the wound.
-Rudran kills Thandavan.
-Hamsavalli finds her way to Rudran and beseeches him to free her from her misery and the earthly life.
-She also pleads with him to grant her moksha so that she never has to be born again.
-Rudran slashes Hamsavalli's throat, performs her last rites and returns to his guru in Kashi.
+Hamsavalli seeks protection and solace from the church, but Thandavan finds Hamsavalli and tortures her as she refuses to marry the deformed man, thus making him lose the money.
+An enraged and humiliated Thandavan beats up Hamsavalli.
+Thandavan appears face-to-face against Rudran and fights him, where Rudhran kills Thandavan.
+A badly wounded Hamsavalli finds her way to Rudhran and beseeches him to free her from her misery and the earthly life.
+Hamsavalli also pleads with Rudhran to grant her moksha so that she never has to be born again.
+Rudhran fulfills her wish and slashes Hamsavalli's throat, performs her last rites and returns to Kashi.